PORTA-BOTE ALPHA – 3000

 Never stand on bowcap or seats when entering or leaving the boat.

-13- Boat shown fully assembled (no bowcap).
+13- Boat shown fully assembled (no optional bowcap).
 Motor mount is in the “down”position overlapping plastic bladder.

 14. IMPORTANT- PASSENGER SEATING ARRANGEMENT – PLEASE READ CAREFULLY

 - When 3 people are seated in a “3-4 seat model” – Only one person should sit on each seat for best performance and stability.
 Always sit in the center of the seat for best balance.